thompson-dean/thompson-dean/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/deanwthompson/)

-## iOS Developer / Ex Japanese -> English translator.
+## Mobile Developer / Japanese -> English translator.

 - Working as an iOS Developer at Arsaga Partners in Tokyo, Japan.
 - Lifelong learner (Love language learning - Mandarin, Japanese, French, and German).
-- 2022 Goals: Release a poetry reading app called [Poetic](https://github.com/thompson-dean/Poetic) (Completed!) and get a job as a junior iOS Dev (Completed!)
+- 2023 Goals: Release [Poetic](https://github.com/thompson-dean/Poetic) on Android.
 - Fun Facts: Been living in Japan for the almost 6 years and work as a professional JP -> EN translator on the side.
 ### Connect with me: